 \begin{twr}[Gordon, Litvak, Meyer, Pajor \cite{gordon}] Let $K, L \subset \mathbb{R}^n$ be arbitrary convex bodies.
 Then $d_G(K, L) \leq n$.
 Moreover, the equality is achieved by the simplex and an arbitrary symmetric convex body. \end{twr}

-Natural question arises: is it true that if $d_G(K, L)=n$, then $K$ or $L$ is the simplex?
+A natural question arises: is it true that if $d_G(K, L)=n$, then is $K$ or $L$ a simplex?
 This is the conjecture of Jim\'{e}nez and Nasz\'{o}di stated in \cite{jimenez}.
 These authors have carefully followed all estimates in the proof of Theorem \ref{glmp} and have established a set of conditions that has to be satisfied in the case of equality $d_G(K, L)=n$.
 Based on them they proved:

 \begin{twr}[Jim\'{e}nez and Nasz\'{o}di \cite{jimenez}] Let $K \subset \mathbb{R}^n$ be an arbitrary convex body and let $L \subset \mathbb{R}^n$ be a convex body that is smooth or strictly convex.
 If the equality $d_G(K, L) = n$ holds, then $K$ is the simplex. \end{twr} Theorem \ref{naszodi} is a broad generalization of a result of Leichtweiss who proved it for $L=B_2^n$ in \cite{leichtweiss} (it was also rediscovered later by Palmon in \cite{palmon}).